InseeFrLab/torchTextClassifiers/docs/source/tutorials/multilabel_classification.md

 ### 1. Choose Your Approach

 **Use Ragged Lists if:**
-- You have variable numbers of labels per sample
-- Memory is a concern
-- Data is naturally in list format
+- Data is naturally in list format...
+- ... and it wouldbe too costly to one-hot encode them

 **Use One-Hot if:**
-- You need fixed-size arrays
+- You want more efficiency
 - You want to store probabilities
-- You're integrating with systems expecting one-hot

 ### 2. Prepare Labels